babashehu01/printf/README.md

 # _printf
- This is a copy of the printf function defined in the stdio.h header file.
+ This is a copy of the printf function defined in the `stdio.h` header file.
 The printf is used to write to the standard output(STDOUT) which by default is the screen.
 The printf function makes use of conversion specifiers in writing different data types to the STDOUT combined with flags characters(#, 0, + etc), length modifiers(h, l, hh, ll etc), field width and precision.

 # Dependencies
  This _printf was programmed on ubuntu 20.04.1 LTS machine compiled with gcc version 9.4.0

 # Description
  _printf is an example of variadic function(The function accepts variable arguments).
-The arguments can be accessed using the va_list, va_start, va_arg and va_end macros defined in the header file "stdarg.h".
+The arguments can be accessed using the `va_list`, `va_start`, `va_arg` and `va_end` macros defined in the header file `stdarg.h`.
 To handle the different format specifiers(also custom format specifiers like R for reverse string and r for rot'13 encryption), different functions were written then combine into one, Like:
 ```
  write_int.c handles format specifier d
  write_str.c   ""      ""      ""     s